-- 7.1.
-The School's Curriculum is set out at Appendix 2, but this may need to be adapted as and when necessary. - 7.2.
-The School have developed the Curriculum in consultation with parents, pupils, and staff, considering the age, needs and feelings of pupils.
-If pupils ask questions outside the scope of this policy, teachers will respond in an appropriate manner, so they are fully informed and do not need to seek answers online. - 7.3.
-Relationships education throughout the School focuses on teaching the fundamental building blocks and characteristic of positive relationships including: - 7.3.1.
-Families and people who care for me; - 7.3.2.
-Caring friendships; - 7.3.3.
-Respectful relationships; - 7.3.4.
-Online relationships and - 7.3.5.
-Being safe. - 7.4.
+The School's Curriculum is set out at Appendix 1, but this may need to be adapted as and when necessary.

+The School has developed the Curriculum in consultation with parents, pupils, and staff, considering the age, needs and feelings of pupils.
+If pupils ask questions outside the scope of this policy, teachers will respond in an appropriate manner, so they are fully informed and do not need to seek answers online.

+Relationships education throughout the School focuses on teaching the fundamental building blocks and characteristic of positive relationships including:

+- Families and people who care for me;

+- Caring friendships;

+- Respectful relationships;

+- o Online relationships and

+- o Being safe.

 The PSHEE and SMSC policies detail what each topic covers and when each topic is taught.
-See Appendix 2 for a broad overview of the curriculum map. - 7.5.
+See Appendix 1 for a broad overview of the curriculum map.

 In Years 7 and 8, relationships and sex education will include teaching to develop knowledge on the topics specified for primary education.
-In addition, the curriculum provision is outlined in Appendix 1. - 7.6.
+In addition, the curriculum provision is outlined in Appendix 1.

 RSE is taught within the PSHEE curriculum.
 The biological aspects of RSE (how a (human) baby is conceived and born) are taught within the science curriculum.
 This extends the learning about sexual reproduction in 'some plants and animals' required through the Science national curriculum.
 It also complements the statutory requirement to teach about puberty as part of Science and Health Education, as understanding sexual reproduction in humans enables children to understand the processes of puberty.
+This is taught in Years 7 and 8 at the School (see Appendix 1).

+RSE focuses on giving young people the information they need to help them develop healthy, nurturing relationships of all kinds including:

+- Families:

+- Respectful relationships, including friendships;

+- Online and media

+- Being safe:

-This is taught in Years 7 and 8 at the School (see Appendix 2). - 7.7.
-RSE focuses on giving young people the information they need to help them develop healthy, nurturing relationships of all kinds including: - 7.7.1.
-Families; - 7.7.2.
-Respectful relationships, including friendships; - 7.7.3.
-Online and media - 7.7.4.
-Being safe; - 7.7.5.
-Intimate and sexual relationships, including sexual health. - 7.8.
-These areas of learning are taught within the context of family life, taking care to ensure that there is no stigmatisation of children based on their home circumstances (families can include single parent families, LGBTQ parents, families headed by grandparents, adoptive parents, foster parents / carers amongst other structures) along with reflecting sensitively that some children may have a different structure of support around them (for example: looked after children or young carers).
+- Intimate and sexual relationships, including sexual health.

+These areas of learning are taught within the context of family life, taking care to ensure that there is no stigmatisation of children based on their home circumstances (families can include single parent families, LGBTQ+ parents, families headed by grandparents, adoptive parents, foster parents/carers amongst other structures) along with reflecting sensitively that some children may have a different structure of support around them (for example: looked after children or young carers).